#JaredKushner Brother And #IvankaTrump Brother In Law Marched In DC At #MarchForOurLives

 “Look who was spotted at @AMarch4OurLives yesterday.
 Here is my photo of Jared Kushner’s brother at the March in DC.”

-Axios broke the news that Josh Kushner tried to make a $50k donation to #Marchforourlives quietly.
+Axios broke the news that Josh Kushner tried to make a $50k donation to March for Our Lives quietly.

 “Josh Kushner — a venture capitalist and entrepreneur who founded Thrive Capital, a venture capital firm; Oscar, a health insurance company; and Cadre, a real estate investment platform (and brother of Jared) — has quietly donated $50,000 to March for Our Lives.”